Tropical cyclone effects by region

 Atlantic and Pacific hurricanes regularly affect North America.
 In the United States, hurricanes Katrina in 2005 and Harvey in 2017 are the country's costliest ever natural disasters, with monetary damage estimated at US$125 billion.
-Katrina struck Louisiana and largely destroyed the city of New Orleans, while Harvey caused significant flooding in southeastern Texas after it dropped 60.58 in of rainfall; this was the highest rainfall total on record in the country.
+Katrina struck Louisiana and destroyed much of the city of New Orleans, while Harvey caused significant flooding in southeastern Texas after it dropped 60.58 in of rainfall; this was the highest rainfall total on record in the country.
 Europe is rarely affected by tropical cyclones; however, the continent regularly encounters storms after they transitioned into extratropical cyclones.
 Only one tropical depression – Vince in 2005 – struck Spain, and only one subtropical cyclone – Subtropical Storm Alpha in 2020 – struck Portugal.
 Occasionally, there are tropical-like cyclones in the Mediterranean Sea.
 The northern portion of South America experiences occasional tropical cyclones, with 173 fatalities from Tropical Storm Bret in August 1993.
 The South Atlantic Ocean is generally inhospitable to the formation of a tropical storm.
 However, in March 2004, Hurricane Catarina struck southeastern Brazil as the first hurricane on record in the South Atlantic Ocean.